How do you collect yourself after a stressful event?

 Getting tied down with the daily stressors of life can be a big reason that we lose our emotional resilience.
 We become more sensitive, over-reactive, and emotionally unbalanced.
 Even a little change of plans can leave us in a state of anxiety and panic.

 Studies have indicated that resilient individuals can deal with stress more effectively.
-They can bounce back from any stressful situation with positive energy and confidence, and they are more likely to learn lessons from traumatic encounters rather than get overwhelmed by them.
-(Fredrickson, 1998)
+They can bounce back from any stressful situation with positive energy and confidence, and they are more likely to learn lessons from traumatic encounters rather than get overwhelmed by them (American Psychological Association, 2012).

-- The Resilience Booster Social Media Campaign (APA, 2015) revealed intriguing facts on how poverty and unemployment negatively impact on the emotional resilience of both kids and their parents.
-Through in-depth research backed practical tool-kit for parents, this program aimed at training guardians to support their children to deal with external stress, and develop immunity against them.
+The Resilience Booster Social Media Campaign revealed intriguing facts on how poverty and unemployment negatively impact on the emotional resilience of both kids and their parents.
+Through in-depth research backed practical tool-kit for parents, this program aimed at training guardians to support their children to deal with external stress, and develop immunity against them (American Psychological Association, 2015).
 By far, this has been one of the most successful public interest initiatives taken for building and improving emotional resilience.

 Stress And Emotional Resilience Cycle